MrrSergio/can_soft/README.md

 ## Building example

-`can_test.c` demonstrates adding two interfaces, enabling autobaud, configuring filters and loopback mode, sending messages and polling for reception.
+`can_test.c` demonstrates adding four interfaces (MCP2515 and three bxCAN instances for CAN1/CAN2/CAN3), enabling autobaud, configuring filters and loopback mode, sending messages and polling for reception.

 ```
 cc can/*.c -o can_test